 6. Charm (3:48)

 8. 13 (2:54)

 13. Apocalypse Dreams (9:42)

-The title describes Carys perfectly, because she has Asperger syndrome, and realised a long time ago that her mind has a unique way of producing some interesting songs.
+The title describes Carys perfectly because she has Asperger syndrome.
+She realised a long time ago that her mind has a unique way of producing some interesting songs.
 So it’s no surprise that ‘A Different Kind Of Normal’ is chocabloc full of varied and thought provoking lyrics and musical ideas covering several genres, but imbued with the unique musical and vocal style of Carys.

 Most of the tracks on ‘A Different Kind Of Normal’ are self penned and the album features numerous guest musicians including Rick Kemp, Mike Briggs and Triangle, with David Wright adding his input on rhythms, keys/synths and strings.

 Carys is a unique talent, beautifully interpreting her songs with a creative verve and enthusiasm that is sure to enchant, entrance and entertain in equal measure.

 Every now and again an album comes along that surprises. and A Different Kind Of Normal by Carys is such an album.
 Some of you may have heard of UK folk singer Carys through her ambient vocal work with UK synthesist David Wright, in particular the 2017 album ‘Prophecy’.